utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ### Adding partner licenses

-Your team has three partners licenses you can assign to partners at no extra cost.
-Partner licenses enable you to assign partners the [Workspace Editor or Collection Editor roles](/docs/collaborating-in-postman/roles-and-permissions/#team-and-partner-workspace-roles).
+Your team has three partner licenses you can use to assign partners the [Workspace Editor or Collection Editor roles](/docs/collaborating-in-postman/roles-and-permissions/#team-and-partner-workspace-roles).
 A paid seat is consumed when a partner is assigned at least one Editor role (at the workspace or collection level) in at least one Partner Workspace.
 Assigning a partner the Workspace Viewer or Collection Viewer role doesn't consume paid seats.

 To assign more than three Workspace Editor or Collection Editor roles to partners, you must purchase additional partner licenses.
 To purchase more partner licenses, contact your Postman Account Manager or [contact Postman's sales team](mailto:sales@postman.com).